 At dinner, Rhiannon’s birthday questions quieted the noise between us, required us to focus on each other and especially the birthday people and inspired honest appreciation.
 They added value to our celebration because we were celebrating each other rather than the day.
 They required no shopping or wrapping, and they were simple but meaningful.

 I encourage you to examine the rituals in your family and friend groups.
 How can you add more meaning to your celebrations to honor the people rather than the party?

-Laura Heister is the Vanderburgh County Teen Court Program Coordinator at Youth Resources of Southwestern Indiana.
+Laura Heister is the Vanderburgh County Teen Court Program Coordinator at Youth Resources.